GOFS-lite/GOFS-lite/reference.md

 ### Auto-Discovery

-Publishers SHOULD implement auto-discovery of GOFS feeds by linking to the location of the `gofs.json` auto-discovery endpoint.
+Publishers SHOULD implement auto-discovery of GOFS-lite feeds by linking to the location of the `gofs.json` auto-discovery endpoint.

 * The location of the auto-discovery file SHOULD be provided in the HTML area of the on-demand service's landing page hosted at the URL specified in the URL field of the `system_infomation.json` file.
 * This is referenced via a _link_ tag with the following format: